orlokinlight/ASNAAT/README.md

 If you'd like to remove the added url scheme protocols from the registry run del_protocols.bat as Administrator

 ### Mac
-1. Drag db_proto and xml_proto to the Applications folder.
+1. In the "Protocols" folder, drag db_proto and xml_proto to the Macs Applications folder.

 If you'd like to remove the added url scheme protocols just delete the files.